BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol/25/callforpapers/index.md

 SCOL does not charge any speakers for a talk or poster session.
 All graduate and undergraduate students are welcome and encouraged to submit an abstract via our [Oxford Abstracts platform](https://app.oxfordabstracts.com/stages/77582/submitter)

 **Abstract guidelines:**

 *Submissions that fail to comply with any of the following guidelines will be automatically rejected.*

-*Submissions that fail to comply with any of the following guidelines will be automatically rejected.*